 This species is identified mainly by its bright, rose-pink flowers with broad petals, distinctive leaves and numerous broad-based prickles on the stem and rachis.
-It occurs widely across south-east England and is also recorded from the Channel Islands and Belgium.
+It occurs widely across southern England and is also recorded from the Channel Islands and Belgium.

 The undersides of the leaflets are greyish to whitish below (appressed stellate hairs) with soft hairs on the veins.